ivanbgd/stock-trading-cli-with-async-streams/README.md

       the `ProcessorActor`.
 - We experimented with the Publisher/Subscriber model with the `Actix` framework, to get a feel of it.
-    - The Publisher/Subscriber model is generally better suited to applications that have a number of different instances of the same actor, and they should all get the message, or where there are different types of subscriber actors which should all receive the message, i.e., be notified of it.
+    - The Publisher/Subscriber model is generally better suited to applications that have a number of different instances of the same actor, and they should all get a message, or where there are different types of subscriber actors which should all receive the same message, i.e., be notified of it.
     - Our application is not like that, but we still wanted to try it out and play around with it a little.
         - Namely, we don't want our actors to do the double work, so we have only one instance of each.
         - We could try to implement multiple instances of actors for fun, to see if all of them really get the messages.